python/cpython/Doc/library/typing.rst

 .. decorator:: no_type_check

-   Decorator to indicate that annotations are not type hints.
+   Decorator to make type checkers ignore a function.

+   When applied to a function, ``@no_type_check`` indicates that static type checkers should suppress all type-related errors within that function.
+From the perspective of a caller, all of the function's parameters and return type are always assumed to be Any, even if they are otherwise annotated or the type checker would normally infer the return type.

+   When applied to a class, the behavior of ``@no_type_check`` is unspecified;
+   static type checkers should feel free to ignore it.

-   This works as a class or function :term:`decorator`.
+   At runtime, this works as a class or function :term:`decorator`.
+It sets the ``__no_type_check__`` attribute on the decorated object to ``True``.
 With a class, it applies recursively to all methods and classes defined in that class (but not to methods defined in its superclasses or subclasses).
-Type checkers will ignore all annotations in a function or class with this decorator.

    ``@no_type_check`` mutates the decorated object in place.

 .. decorator:: no_type_check_decorator